 Import and export are useful if you want to use the plugin on different site and upload the settings quickly.
 In addition, you can always keep a download of the settings of current working version.
 In case of any problem when changing the settings, you can simply import the settings instead of rollback the plugin.

 WP Rocket offers so many settings to optimize your WordPress site.
 You have to be careful in enabling the required settings to get the most out of the plugin.
-We hope the above explanation is useful for you to setup the plugin.
+I hope the above explanation is useful for you to setup the plugin.
+You can also check out the complete review of WP Rocket plugin before making your purchase decision.